Multi-Singer/Multi-Singer.github.io/index.md

 </table>

 # Data
 Researchers who are interested in applying for this dataset, please send an formal application email at help_multisinger@163.com.
-After passing through data preparation procedures, we will reply to each application in order.
+We will give you a reply with download link after we review it.
+Please use your organization's email address rather than a third party email address whenever possible.

 # Questions
 Please contact <a href="#">help_multisinger@163.com</a>